matthew-petty/prometheus-statuspage-bridge/README.md

 ## How It Works

 1. Prometheus fires alerts with Statuspage labels/annotations
-2. Alertmanager groups alerts and sends webhooks to this service
+2. Alertmanager groups alerts by Statuspage Component ID and sends webhooks to this service
 3. This service creates/updates/resolves incidents on Statuspage

 ## Setup